longturn/freeciv21/docs/General/Manuals/client-manual.rst

     `Cities View`_ option on the `Top Function Bar`_.

 Economy
-    Clicking this menu item will show you the Ecomonics view.
+    Clicking this menu item will show you the economics view.
 This is the same as clicking on the `Economics View`_ option on the `Top Function Bar`_.

 Research